Keep Your trucking business Safe with the Best Owner Operator Truck Insurance

 - The types of coverage options you select

 - The amount of your deductible

 How much does owner operator insurance cost

 Leased Owner Operators – Most owner operator’s under a lease agreement just need Bobtail, Non-Trucking Liability, and Physical Damage.
 The biggest factor in how much your policy will cost here is the value of your truck and trailer.
-If you drive an older truck the average cost might be $1,500-$2,000 per year for Bobtail, NTL, and PD.
+If you drive an older truck, the average cost might be $1,500-$2,000 per year for Bobtail, NTL, and PD.
 A nice new Peterbilt will be more.
 We’ll bring you 3 brokers that understand owner-operators to compete for your business.
-It’s quick and easy to comparison shop and get the best deal.
+It’s quick and easy to comparison shop and gets the best deal.

 Owner Operators with Authority – It’s no secret. owner operator truck insurance is not cheap.
 The average cost for owner-operators’ insurance varies widely.
 If you have your own authority, a 1 truck owner-operator may pay $8,000/year for their insurance, while another pays $12,500/year.
 It really does pay to shop around and find the insurance company that is most competitive with your type of trucking operation.